Hibshman Farm: History and architectural features

 This historic complex includes the original farmhouse, wash house, stone barn, silo, tobacco shed, tobacco barn, and a second farmhouse.

 The original farmhouse was built in three sections.
 The oldest section was erected sometime between 1750 and 1760.
 The one-and-one-half-story, stone, gable-roofed structure, which is situated at the rear of the farmhouse, was expanded in 1801 with the addition of a second section.

 A lower stone wing was then built circa 1803.
 The interior was designed in the Georgian style.

-This farm complex was listed on the National Register of Historic Places in 1980.